 Performing a technical audit on your site can reveal areas for improvement, and may be one of the best ways to improve your website for both human users and search platform-ranking algorithms.

-Read on to learn how easy it is to perform a technical SEO audit and boost your site’s ranking on search platforms like Google.
+Fortunately, it is easy enough to perform a technical SEO audit and boost your site’s ranking on search platforms like Google.

 Step-by-Step Guide for In-Depth Technical SEO Audits